merative/acd-containers/src/pages/management/getting-started.md

     --data-binary @<cartridge.zip>
 ```

 Use POST to create it the first time, or PUT to update it later.

+The example shows the default `X-Watson-UserInfo` header applied when no authentication header is set for ACD, such as when an authorization proxy is not used.

+When using an authentication header with a proxy, then the format differs for a specific header.
+Change the `X-Forwarded-User` to match what was used for the authentication proxy user.

+`--header 'X-Forwarded-User: __ibm_supertenant__'`

-Remove and don't set the X-Watson-UserInfo header if deploying a custom cartridge since that header will create the cartridge under the default supertenant account.
+Remove and don't set the `X-Watson-UserInfo` header if deploying a custom cartridge since that header will create the cartridge under the default supertenant account.

 Use GET on the returned statusLocation to get status of the POST or PUT command.